KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/6.recap/README.md

 - **Fully explained:** These instructions are fully laid out, so you can follow step by step what to do
 - **OG Objectives:** These instructions are more towards a realistic explanation of a project like this, this requires some thinking to be done by you

+I suggest that you try to challenge yourself at first and when you feel like you are stuck you can switch to the more throughly explained instructions, this way you know for sure at the end of this exercise, you will have good code, in a good structure. **Good luck!** :panda_face:
 **<details><summary>Fully explained instructions</summary>**

 ### Objectives
 1. On `index.php` create a form with an input field
+1. Use javascript to submit the form when the 'enter' key is pressed and send the input field over a `POST` request
+1. Use javascript to empty the input field and add the command above the input field (like in a terminal), on the same enter keypress
-1. Use your awesome css skills, to make the whole screen look like a terminal
+1. Use your awesome css skills, to make the whole screen look like a terminal:
+    - Background-color
+    - Font family: consolas
+    - White, grey, green, ... text color
+    - full width full height
+    - Look at your terminal to see any other details
+1. Make sure their is a blinking cursor at the end of the input field
 1. Create a class called `terminal` in the file `terminal.php`
-1. Try to create a schematic of what the `terminal` class should be able to do
+1. Try to create a schematic of what the `terminal` class should have in form of properties and methods

+#### Structure of the class
-1. Use javascript to submit the form when the 'enter' key is pressed
+1. Give the class the following:
-1. When a line of code is sent to `PHP` (with `POST`), make sure the following happens:
-    - The line of code gets 'executed' (make up for yourself what commands exist and what they do)
-    - The return message from executing the command gets saved (and echo'ed)
+    - A property called: **commands**, which contains an array with all known commands `[6548 => "command", 8794 => "command", 1267 => "command", ...]`
+    - A property called: **responses**, which contains an array with all responses for all commands `[6548 => "response for command #6548", ...]`
+    - A property called: **history**, which contains an array with all commands and responses formulated as such `["command" => "response", ...]`
+    - A method that gets the command as a parameter and returns the appropriate response (if applicable, after executing the command)
+    - A method that adds the current command-response combo to the list of previous commands (history) and saves / updates the list in the `$_COOKIE` global

+#### Structure of `index.php`
+***NOTE: Do the following at the top of the page!!***
+1. Check if a command has been executed or if this is first load
+1. If a command has been executed:
+    - Get it from `$_POST`
+    - Execute the class method that executes the command
+    - Either make sure that first class method also saves the command, or execute the second method
+    - Save the returned result of the command in a variable
+    - Save the full history of the terminal (taken from the class) in a variable

+***NOTE: Do the following at the right location in your HTML***
-    - The line of code gets appended to the history of executed commands
+- Echo the history of previous commands and their responses
-    - The history gets saved to the `$_COOKIE` variable so the page always looks the same on reload
-1. Next to that, make sure that:
-    - The design makes it look like a terminal
-    - It reacts like a terminal (for example, when new line requires a scroll, it does it automatically , without animation)
-    - You can't make out the input field
-    - A text cursor is constantly blinking
+- Echo the current command and it's response
+-  Make sure after all of this, that the input field is below all the previous lines of code and their responses
 </details>

 **<details><summary>OG Objectives</summary>**